NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow3.md

 - Consumer values
 	- final : is vast gesteld door examen commissie.
 Can be done in toetsplanning or SIS. so most systems would send false. (optional, default false)
 	- assessorId en assessorCode is the identity of the assessor (optional)
-	- files: always via documents ooAPI endpoint.
+	- documents: always via documents ooAPI endpoint.
 (TODO Explain why)
+	- documentTypes: supported : "assessmentForm", "assessmentFormWithAnswers", "assessmentModel", "other"
 	- attendence: "notPresent| notStarted | notFinished | present" (mandatory)
 	- additionalInfo: <to be added>